ylluminarious/cixl/README.md

 [9]
 ```

-The ```,``` operator may be used to cut the token stream into discrete pieces and force functions to scan forward.
+The ```,``` operator may be used to cut the stack into discrete pieces and force functions to scan forward.

 ```
 > 1 + 2